FACTBOX-Insurers return part of auto premiums as coronavirus cuts driving

-Major U.S. insurers are offering credit to auto and motorcycle policyholders following a decline in driving, as most Americans stay at home to help contain the spread of the novel coronavirus.
+Major U.S. insurers are offering credit to auto and motorcycle policyholders following a decline in driving, as most Americans stay at home under widespread orders to help contain the spread of the novel coronavirus.

-Following is a list of companies, in alphabetical order, which have offered to return premiums.
-ALLSTATE CORP
+Following is a list of companies that have offered to return premiums.

-AMERICAN FAMILY INSURANCE The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
-Customers will receive $50 per vehicle covered by their policies, the Madison, Wisconsin-based company said.
+The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
+Customers will receive $50 per vehicle covered by their policies, the company said.

-Customers who have stopped driving entirely could reduce their auto insurance premiums by up to 75%.
-ERIE INSURANCE

 The insurer said it would reduce rates for personal and commercial auto insurance customers in 12 states and the District of Columbia.
-The amount of financial relief for Erie Insurance customers is estimated to be about $200 million, it added.
+It estimated the amount of financial relief for Erie Insurance customers to be about $200 million.
 FARMERS INSURANCE

-Farmers and 21st Century branded auto customers will receive a 25% reduction in April premium.
+Farmers and 21st Century-branded auto customers will receive a 25% reduction in their April premium.
 The insurer said it has also implemented flexible payment plans and a temporary pause on cancellations.
-GEICO

 Geico Corp, part of billionaire Warren Buffett's Berkshire Hathaway Inc, said it will offer about $2.5 billion of credits to its 19 million auto and motorcycle policyholders.
 The insurer said it will offer a 15% credit on policies up for renewal between April 8 and Oct.
 7, averaging about $150 per auto policy and $30 per motorcycle policy.

-PROGRESSIVE INSURANCE CORP Among the largest U.S. auto insurers, Progressive said it would be providing about $1 billion to personal auto customers.
-The company will be crediting eligible customers 20% of their April and May premiums.
+Among the largest U.S. auto insurers, Progressive said it would provide about $1 billion to personal auto customers.
+The company will credit eligible customers 20% of their April and May premiums.

-STATE FARM State Farm is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.
+State Farm said it is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)